Skip to main content

 Designed for

-Facilities with PET/CT scanners Nuclear medicine departments Hospitals with radioactive materials licenses Imaging centers using radiopharmaceuticals
+Nuclear medicine departments Facilities with PET/CT scanners Hospitals with radioactive materials licenses Imaging centers using radiopharmaceuticals Facilities with NRC or Agreement State RAM licenses

 What does a Radiation Safety Officer do?

-The RSO is the individual a facility designates to run its radiation safety program and keep it compliant with NRC and state regulations — managing licenses, training, occupational monitoring, incident investigation, and all related documentation.
+The RSO is the individual a facility designates to administer its radiation safety program and maintain compliance with NRC and state regulations — managing licenses, coordinating training, overseeing occupational dose monitoring, investigating incidents, and maintaining all required documentation.

 Services